On the Hardness of Energy Minimisation for Crystal Structure Prediction: Bounded number of species with Buckingham-Coulomb potential

 \begin{theorem} \kcr, \minkcr and \akcr are NP-Complete when limited to only two species of ion and restricted to the Buckingham-Coulomb potential energy function. \end{theorem}

-\begin{proof} Building on the results from Lemmas \ref{lem:ind_set_ineq}, \ref{lem:ineq_satisfiable}, \ref{lem:ind_set_energy_bounds}, and \ref{lem:pairs_pref}, NP-Completeness will now be shown.
-Lemma \ref{lem:ind_set_ineq} shows that, provided Inequalities (\ref{ineq:pos_in_cirlce}) and (\ref{ineq:neg_out_cirlce}) hold, the optimal solution will be to leave an independent set.
+\begin{proof} Building on the results from Lemmas \ref{lem:ind_set_ineq}, \ref{lem:ineq_satisfiable}, \ref{lem:ind_set_energy_bounds}, and \ref{lem:pairs_pref}, the next step is to show NP-Completeness.
+Lemma \ref{lem:ind_set_ineq} shows that, provided Inequalities (\ref{ineq:pos_in_cirlce}) and (\ref{ineq:neg_out_cirlce}) hold, the optimal solution is to leave an independent set.
 From Lemma \ref{lem:ineq_satisfiable} it follows that these inequalities are satisfiable for any graph under the given construction, noting that the assignment of parameters gives an energy of $-1$ within pairs.
 Lemma \ref{lem:ind_set_energy_bounds} shows that the upper bound is reachable if and only if an independent set has been left.
 It follows from Lemma \ref{lem:pairs_pref} that the assumption that it is preferable to remove a set of pairs over any other set of charges holds when the inequalities also do.

-Therefore there will be a satisfiable instance of \kcr or any generalisation if and only if the instance of \textsc{independent set} for the maximum degree 3 planar graph instance is satisfiable.
-Conversely if the \textsc{independent set} instance is satisfiable, the corresponding \kcr instance can be satisfied by leaving the vertices corresponding to the independent set in the long orthogonal penny graph construction.
-Hence under these restriction all three problems will be NP-complete.
-Note that this may be extended to charges of $\pm c$ for any given $c$. \end{proof}
+Therefore there is a satisfiable instance of \kcr or any generalisation if and only if the instance of \textsc{independent set} for the maximum degree 3 planar graph instance is satisfiable.
+Conversely if the \textsc{independent set} instance is satisfiable, the corresponding \kcr instance is satisfied by leaving the vertices corresponding to the independent set in the long orthogonal penny graph construction.
+Hence under these restriction all three problems are NP-complete.
+Note that this may be extended to vertices with charges $\pm c$ for any given $c$. \end{proof}